 The most important assessment of an advisor is how well your portfolio performs net of all the fees and commissions.
 Unfortunately, it’s often difficult to determine whether an advisor has a good track record.
 The vast majority of advisors are salespeople who sell investment products managed by others.

 Too many investors don’t take the investment results seriously enough or they attribute the gains or losses to the advisor when the markets are really responsible.

 Dalbar, a research firm, has analyzed investor returns over the past couple decades and annually updates its report, Quantitative Analysis of Investor Behavior.
-For the 20 years ending in December, 2008, they found that the average stock mutual fund investor earned just 1.87% annually versus the S&P 500 index average return of 8.35%.
+For the 20 years ending in December, 2013, they found that the average asset allocation mutual fund investor earned just 2.53% annually versus the S&P 500 index average return of 9.22%.
 While your returns may be similar to your neighbors or the national average, you may be missing out on substantial gains if you don’t consistently monitor your results.